Age Group

 • Run – approved physical adaptations are permitted

-• Bike – a tandem bike is required
+• Bike – a tandem bike is required piloted by a guide

 How to source equipment

-Community Competition & Classification
+Para Community Age Group Competition & Classification

 Overview

-High Performance Competition Classes & Classification
+International Competition Classes & Classification

 • PTWC – Wheelchair users (2 subclasses – PTWC1 & PTWC2)